What the Law Says

 Your ability to drive is impaired by alcohol, drugs or medication

 If a police officer suspects that you have consumed alcohol, drugs or medication, you may be required to submit to physical coordination tests, to blow into an alcohol screening device or to take a saliva test.
-At any time when you are driving a vehicle, a police officer can order you to blow into an approved screening device.
+At any time when you are driving a vehicle, a police officer can pull you over and order you to blow into an approved screening device.

 These tests are enough for the police officer to place you under arrest and bring you to the police station in order to have you undergo another series of tests by an evaluating officer.
 The evaluating officer may measure your blood alcohol concentration using a breathalyzer, if you are suspected of having consumed alcohol.
 If the evaluating officer concludes that your ability to drive was impaired, you could face Criminal Code charges.